fieldtrip/website/tutorial/preproc/denoising_opm.md

 #### Exercise

 {% include markup/skyblue %}
 Explore the effect of the SSP by interactively selecting sensors from the topographies to display the time courses.
 Which approach do you think will preserve more neural signal?
-Why might using the emptyroom data for SSP estimation be advantageous or disadvantageous compared to using the task data itself?
-{% include markup/end %}
+Why might using the emptyroom data for SSP estimation be advantageous or disadvantageous compared to using the task data itself?{% include markup/end %}

 ## Denoising with HFC